ludobar99/cybersecurityProject/README.md

 2. Download DBeaver (Windows has an app in the Marketplace)

-3. In DBeaver create a connection to SQL Server DB; go to Database -> New Database Connection -> Search for 'SQL Server' -> Insert a username and password -> Click Finish
+3. In DBeaver create a connection to SQL Server DB; go to Database -> New Database Connection -> Search for 'SQL Server' -> Insert DB_USER as username and SA_PASSWORD as password -> Click Finish

 4. Under 'master', create a new DB by right-clicking on 'Databases' with name "examDB"